 Information about the way the council procures goods and services.

-When the council is procuring goods and services, the procurement process used will be dependent upon the value and urgency of the goods/services required.
+When the council is buying goods and services the procurement process used will be dependent upon the value and urgency of the goods/services required.
 The process may be a ‘one off’ order, a quotation exercise or a full blown tender exercise that may include advertising within Europe.

-External advertising of procurement opportunities will be placed on the Source Nottinghamshire website or when legislation dictates it, we advertise on Contracts Finder or in the Official Journal of the European Union.
+On occasion, Rushcliffe may also advertise the opportunity on the Source Nottinghamshire website or when legislation dictates it, we advertise on Contracts Finder or in the Official Journal of the European Union.

-Although a number of procurement processes exist, The Council will mainly use the open or restricted tender procedures, as well as using Procurement Frameworks where deemed appropriate.
+Although a number of procurement processes exist, the Council will mainly use the open or restricted tender procedures, as well as using Procurement Frameworks where deemed appropriate.

-Information about how to do business with Rushcliffe Borough Council, including links to the council’s procurement strategy.
+Information about how to do business with Rushcliffe Borough Council, including links to the council’s Procurement Strategy can be found here.

-The rules by which we spend money on goods, services and works, are set out in our Standing Orders for Contracts (see section 4 of The Council's Constitution).
+The rules by which we spend money on goods, services and works, are set out in our Standing Orders for Contracts (see Constitution Part 4 - Standing Orders Rules and Financial Regulations).